Gold near 5-month high on stimulus hopes

 China's official factory purchasing managers' index fell to a lower-than-expected 49.2 in August from 50.1 in July, official data showed on Saturday, a result that is likely to strengthen the case for further policy steps to bolster growth.

-Talks to end a deadly strike at the South African mining operations of world No. 3 platinum producer Lonmin resume on Monday after weekend funerals for over 30 workers killed by police.
+Talks to end a deadly strike at the South African mining operations of world No. 3 platinum producer Lonmin (LMI.L) (LONJ.J) resume on Monday after weekend funerals for over 30 workers killed by police.

 (Editing by Himani Sarkar)